Rethinking Youth Gender Medicine Conference Programme

 • How the availability of puberty suppression transformed the social, cultural, and medical landscape (Prof. Michael Biggs)

-• Language, gender and diagnostic confusion (Prof Alex Byrne)
+• Diagnoses in gender medicine (Prof Alex Byrne)

 Evidence, uncertainty, and risk

-• Exceptional uncertainty in paediatric gender medicine (Dr. Alison Clayton)
+• Diagnostic, aetiological and prognostic uncertainty in youth gender medicine (Dr. Alison Clayton)

 • Puberty blockers and the adolescent brain (Prof. Sallie Baxendale)